appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 Now to work with the theme I did a pull to my local computer, edited the theme with my favorite editor *Atom* and after that I did a commit and a push back to my GitHub project repo.
 If you are a hard-core git user you would start terminal and add the commands.
 There is also a very easy to use desktop client for [GitHub][9].

-![enter image description here][10]
+enter image description here

 ## Collaborating
 Notice also that I have all the social and collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
-My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][11].
+My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][10].

 > Notice also that I have all the social and collaborating features in
 > GitHub so I can invite a real front end designer to have a look at my